Zsomx/Zsomx/README.md

 - ❤ a husband.
 - 💻 an enthusiastic DevOps Engineer.
 - 🎓 a dedicated teacher at University of Szeged.
-- 👨‍⚕ a medical hobbist.
-What's that?
-Ask me!
 - 📫 available at [Linked in](https://www.linkedin.com/in/zsomx/).